7 Kubota L3560 Problems and Quick Solutions

 Solution

-To troubleshoot engine overheating, first, check if there’s enough engine fuel to run the Kubota Tractor for your specific task.
+To troubleshoot engine overheating, first, check for enough engine fuel to run the Kubota Tractor for your specific task.
 If there is less fuel, fill the tractor’s diesel tank to the correct level.

 We recommend using a dust blower to blow out the accumulated dust and debris in between the parts.